7 Steps of a Complete Malware Incident Response Plan

 Some forms of malware, like the dissolvable, asymptomatic malware we mentioned earlier, are sophisticated and even harder to detect.
 If this type of infection occurs, the malware may have already removed itself from the device, but you will still need to remediate the exposed user and applications.

-Ensure the employee signs out of all devices – particularly on corporate applications which may have privileged access into your domain.
+Make sure the employee signs out of all devices – particularly on corporate applications that may have privileged access into your domain.
 Ask the employee to use a device that hasn’t been affected by the malware to immediately reset their passwords for applications whose credentials were siphoned by the malware.
 Advise the employee to never use a compromised password or any variation of it again and be sure to set a unique, complex password for each application (preferably using a company-provided password manager).

 If possible for high-profile users, consider the laborious effort to change compromised employee SSO usernames to reduce the impact of a potential password familiar to the threat actor from being reused by that employee in the future.